dymmond/esmerald/docs/en/docs/interceptors.md

 ## Working in isolation

-Every **Esmerald** and **ChildEsmerald** application is considered independent, which means, the resources can be "isolated" but Esmerald also allows the share of the resources across parent and children.
+Every **Ravyn** and **ChildRavyn** application is considered independent, which means, the resources can be "isolated" but Ravyn also allows the share of the resources across parent and children.

-For example, using the example from before, adding `RequestParamInterceptor` on the top of an Esmerald app and adding the `CookieInterceptor` in the ChildEsmerald will work separately.
+For example, using the example from before, adding `RequestParamInterceptor` on the top of an Ravyn app and adding the `CookieInterceptor` in the ChildRavyn will work separately.

 ```python hl_lines="17 22"
 {!> ../../../docs_src/interceptors/child.py !}
 ```

-The `RequestParamInterceptor` will work for the routes of the Esmerald and subsequent chilren, the ChildEsmerald, which means, you can also achieve the same result by doing this:
+The `RequestParamInterceptor` will work for the routes of the Ravyn and subsequent chilren, the ChildRavyn, which means, you can also achieve the same result by doing this:

 ```python hl_lines="17"
 {!> ../../../docs_src/interceptors/child_shared.py !}
 ```

-!!!
-Tip
-    Prior to version 1.0.0, sharing resources between Esmerald and ChildEsmerald was not allowed and it needed to be treated as completely isolated application.
-In the version 1.0.0 you can still isolate them but you can also share resources.

 ## Interceptors and the application